 If you like having fun in the pool, why not put your leisure time to good use and get in some pool noodle exercises!?

-Excellent for improving cardiovascular fitness and stamina and strengthening and toning the muscles, when doing pool noodle workouts the water will support your weight and provide resistance.
+Excellent for improving cardiovascular fitness and stamina and strengthening and toning the muscles, the water will support your weight and provide resistance when doing pool noodle workouts.

 Following is a pool noodle exercise routine for you to try that is as effective as it is fun.
-Do 3 sets of each exercise, three times a week, with one day’s break in between sessions.
+Do 3 sets of each exercise three times a week, with one day’s break between sessions.

 Before you Start

 Start your pool noodle exercise routine with a 10-minute Warm-Up consisting of light jogging on the spot, jumping rope, Walking Lunges, or similar.

-Do the exercises with bare feet, or wear water shoes if you would like more traction when working on the floor of the pool.
+Do the exercises with bare feet, or wear water shoes if you want more traction when working on the pool floor.

-Just because you’re not sweating, doesn’t mean you don’t need to stay hydrated, so be sure to drink water as often as you do when exercising on land.
+Just because you’re not sweating doesn’t mean you don’t need to stay hydrated, so drink water as often as you do when exercising on land.

-For safety’s sake, when exercising in a pool, make sure someone else is present, or use a public pool that has a lifeguard on duty.
+For safety’s sake, when exercising in a pool, ensure someone else is present or use a public pool with a lifeguard on duty.

 2 Gentle Cardio Pool Noodle Exercises